-- They are all without exception single storey bungalows with 2 or 3 bedrooms
+- The intent of the plan is that they are all single storey bungalows with 2 or 3 bedrooms

 - The plots may be smaller

 - They can only be occupied by over 65s

 The Safer Roads Partnership

 Full title is 'Safer Roads Partnership in Warwickshire and West Mercia'.
 The two main bodies are Warwickshire Police and West Mercia Police Forces in partnership with several councils including Worcestershire County Council, plus Fire and Rescue Services, Highways England and Her Majesty's Court's Service.